RobertTalbert/discretecs/MTH225-Winter2025/course-docs/How to work with set builder notation.md

 ## Flowchart for deciding correctness and converting to roster notation

 The following flowchart can be used to determine whether the set builder notation is correct and how to convert it to roster notation.
+(Use the navigation tools to zoom in/out and pan around the flowchart.)

 ```mermaid
 flowchart LR